ex4722/ctf-writeups/battelle/holy_grail/README.md

 fake = fake_jmp + fake_sym + fake_str
 ```

-Heres what out fake structs look like in memory (I replaced the addresses with the names of symbols)
+Here's what out fake structs look like in memory (I replaced the addresses with the names of symbols)
 ```
 $eax   : 0x29
 $ebx   : 0x0